“Beyond atonement theology,

 “Biophilism” is a poetic essay which declares our urgent need for a universal religion of LOVE.

-Its title “Biophilism” was derived from “biophilia”, which means “love of Life”.
-It’s interpretation is encompassed by the above key quotations and by my following explanatory comments.
+The title “Biophilism” was derived from “biophilia”, which means “love of Life”.
+It’s interpretation is suggested by the above key quotations and by my following explanatory comments.

-This posting is closely related to my recent Reflections on Religious Beliefs, which tell why humanity cannot survive without universal ethical behavior beyond conflicting religious beliefs.
+This essay is closely related to my Reflections on Religious Beliefs, which tell why humanity can no longer survive without universal ethical behaviors beyond conflicting religious beliefs.

 The new millennium demands a new universal religion –